FATF AML Deficiency List

 Compliance with FATF Recommendations

 The latest Follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Kyrgyzstan was undertaken in 2019.
 According to that Evaluation, Kyrgyzstan was deemed Compliant for 4 and Largely Compliant for 35 of the FATF 40 Recommendations.
 It was deemed Highly effective for 0 and Substantially Effective for 0 of the Effectiveness & Technical Compliance ratings.

 US Department of State Money Laundering assessment (INCSR)

 Kyrgyz Republic was last deemed a Jurisdiction of Primary Concern in the US Department of State 2018 International Narcotics Control Strategy Report (INCSR).
 The Overview from that report was as follows: -

 While the Kyrgyz Republic is not a regional financial center, a large shadow economy, corruption, organized crime, and narcotics trafficking make the country vulnerable to financial crimes.
-In 2017, known remittances from migrant workers comprised nearly 34 percent of GDP.
-A significant portion of remittances enter through informal channels or is hand-carried to the country from abroad.
-The banking system in the Kyrgyz Republic is recognized as a reliable partner for foreign banks and other financial institutions.
+In 2019, known remittances from migrant workers comprised nearly 33 percent of its GDP, the majority from Russia.
+A significant portion of remittances entered the Kyrgyz Republic through informal channels or was hand-carried to the Kyrgyz Republic from abroad.
+The Kyrgyz Republic, however, is recognized as a stable economy for foreign banks and other financial institutions.

 There are no international sanctions currently in force against this country.